makersacademy/CV/README.md

 #### Problem Solving

-Breaking down problems into manageable chunks, attention to detail and planning skills to design out a solution and implement it.
+Breaking down problems into manageable chunks, attention to detail and planning skills proved key to designing out a solution and the implementation of it.

 * Innovation:
-  - Final project at Makers [Proximibee](https://github.com/meads58/proximibee_Admin/blob/master/README.rdoc) required innovative thinking to take the Beacon technology and turn this into a working phone app solution.
+  - Final project at Makers [Proximibee](https://github.com/meads58/proximibee_Admin/blob/master/README.rdoc) required innovative thinking to take the Beacon technology and turn this into the final working phone app solution.
-* Planning and design:
+* Planning and Design:
   - The [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project shows how the single responsibility principle was used to design the system.
-Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem making maintaining and adding features easier.
+Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem led to making, maintaining and adding features easier.

 #### Junior Web Developer

 A fast learner who has been thrown into new technologies every week at Makers Academy and thoroughly enjoys being challenged.

-* Questioning skills:
+* Questioning Skills:
-  - Searchers for further understanding after forming an example as a starting point.
+  - Seeks further understanding after forming a possible solution as a starting point.
 * Testing and TDD:
   - Exceptional attention to detail from 9 years of Software Testing in the construction of test scenarios.
   - Combined now with TDD skills to build solutions faster.